 v. development of management plans;

-e. a plan for training, education, performance evaluation and continuing professional development; and
+e. a plan for training, education, and continuing professional development; and

 Respecting the practice setting, this component of the Practice Description should contain a detailed description that includes, but is not limited to, the following information: